 Helen inspecting and cleaning donated toys.
 We make sure all toys are in good working condition and cleaned before the toys go out on the shelves for the children.

 Sallie and Deb working in the sorting area.
 Without our wonderful crew of sorters we would not be able to keep up with all of the donations.

 Mary Beth keeps our teen boys room organized and decorated in a sports theme.
 She is one of our board members and has been volunteering for eight years.

 Nancy has taken the responsibility to ensure each child receives a winter coat.
 She checks, sizes, and if needed washes every coat that comes into Fostering Hope.

 Tabby, the founder of Fostering Hope, is originally from Palm Beach County Florida.
 She and her husband Rob moved to the area to attend Coastal Carolina University in 1997.
 After the adoption of twin boys in 2002 they realized there was a need to support foster parents and children residing in the Horry County Area.
 After a sermon Tabby heard in 2004 she felt she was being called to open a place for the children where they could get needed items for every day living at no cost.
-Tabby and Rob live in Conway and have four children and over the years have foster over sixty.
+Tabby and Rob live in Conway and have four adopted children and over the years have fostered over sixty.